tobimori/tobimori/README.md

 #### [Archive](https://github.com/tobimori?tab=repositories&q=&type=archived&language=&sort=)

-> Most of my side projects aare provided free of charge & published under the permissive MIT License.
+> Most of my side projects are provided free of charge & published under the permissive MIT License.
 If you use them in a commercial project, please consider to [sponsor me on GitHub](https://github.com/sponsors/tobimori) to support further development and continued maintenance of my plugins.